Python-BI-2023/HW4_Functions2/HW4_Grigoriants/README.md

  `three_one_letter_code`

 - The main aim - to convert three-letter amino acid sequences to one-letter ones and vice-versa
+- In case of three-to-one translation the names of amino acids **must be separated with hyphen**
 - An additional argument: no

  `define_molecular_weight`